Composite Decking VS Wood Decks

 very well last forever.
 They say a plastic shopping bag will last 1000

-years underground, I bet the composite boards
+years underground, it is a safe bet that composite boards

 will also do just as

-well.
+well when buried.
 Long after you have tired of your stylish composite

 photographed by Glenn Stewart a